Keeping a five-generation workforce happy in uncertain times

 Approximate values derived from survey conducted by Pew Research Center

-The key, says Ann Pickering, Chief HR Officer and Chief of Staff at O2, is to enable each generation to work in ways that suit them.
+It’s important Ann Pickering, prior Chief HR Officer and Chief of Staff at O2 said, to understand how each generation decides to work in ways that suit them.

 For instance, half of Generation Z say they can’t live without YouTube.

 Then there’s the question of how you communicate across the generations when you have younger people like an intern, quoted by Ann, who said that he didn’t use email, he just tweeted.

 What motivates people at work also varies with age.
 Young people, in particular, said Ann, may be interested more in your company’s social purpose over profit, while others are looking for flexibility and choice.

 Making work something that you do rather than where you go, means having the right tools that everyone can use easily and intuitively.

 What has proved to be an absolute game changer for O2, believes Ann, was the introduction of Workplace two years ago, which is effectively ‘Facebook at work’.

 “It has totally changed the way we communicate with each other and with our workforce.”